Does history suggest China growth is about to rebound?

 SLIP-SLIDING AWAY

-In March 2009, the Chinese economy was recovering from a far worse crisis, in part thanks to a huge 4 trillion yuan (400 billion pound) stimulus package put in place by Beijing.
+In March 2009, the Chinese economy was recovering from a far worse crisis, in part thanks to a huge 4 trillion yuan ($630 billion) stimulus package put in place by Beijing.

 Growth in the March quarter of 2009 hit 6.1 percent.
 Second quarter growth this year is the lowest since then but was still much higher at 7.6 percent.